slightlycommonzach/.emacs.d/README.md

 Among the `lang/` configuration files you can find that there are small notes here and there pertaining to my setup in these.

-Last but not least: If you have installed [irony](https://github.com/Sarcasm/irony-mode/)'s server in the past, remove `/tmp/build-irony-server-x.x.x` (or `Users/{user}/Temp/` for Windows)

 ## Roadmap

 I'm going to primarily continue to focus development on:

-- Web programming-related functionality
-- General programming language support (Java, Elixir, etc.)
-- Org related functionality
 - Design (Icons, Theming, etc.)

 ## Screenshots